Corporations

 What are the general corporate tax rates?
 (Specify if there is a national versus local distinction).

 The general rate of tax at the federal level is 38%.
 This is reduced to 28% by the federal abatement which allows room for provincial taxes.
 Federal taxes are further reduced by a "general tax reduction" of 13% on most income other than investment income.
 The combined federal and provincial rate on active business income is generally around 26%.
 In addition to income taxes, the federal government of Canada imposes Goods and Services Tax (GST) of 5% and the government of Ontario imposes sales tax of 8% on most goods and services that are supplied for use in Canada.
-There is a full input tax credit available for GST and if the tax is harmonized (that is both the federal and provincial sales taxes are combined into a single tax called HST) paid by the corporation in providing these goods and services.
+There is a full input tax credit available for GST and if the tax is harmonised (that is both the federal and provincial sales taxes are combined into a single harmonised tax called HST) paid by the corporation in providing these goods and services.

 Summary of any specific matters, e.g. recent or prospective major legal developments

-In December 2020 Ontario passed legislation removing the requirement that at least 25% of directors are resident Canadians.
-This legislation came into force date on July 5th, 2021.
+In December 2020, Ontario passed legislation removing the requirement that at least 25% of directors are resident Canadians.
+This legislation came into force date on 5 July 2021.

 Search by: